BusisiwePieterson/BusisiwePieterson/README.md

 - 🔭 I’m currently working on my **DevOps portfolio**

-- 🌱 I’m currently studying for the **AWS Solutions Architect Associate exam**
+- 🌱 I’m currently studying for the **AWS Solutions Architect Associate**

 - 👯 I’m looking to collaborate on **AWS Cloud and DevOps projects**